Sunday, July 4, 2021

-If you need assistance getting out, there is a ladder available on the north end of the pool at the end of the swim course.
+If you need assistance getting out, there is a ladder available at the end of the swim course.
 Walking on the pool deck is important!
 For safety, no running is permitted on the pool deck.

 Bike Information for all athletes

 Athletes will walk/run with their bike out of the transition area to the bike mounting area.
-Once on the bike, athletes will head north along Willow Road and take an immediate left turn onto Northern Acres.
-THE BIKE COURSE IS A LOOP COURSE ON STREETS, SO STAY AWARE OF POSSIBLE TRAFFIC and FOLLOW VOLUNTEER INSTRUCTIONS.
+Once on the bike, athletes will head towards the railtral bike path via Hal Sharp Road.
+THE BIKE COURSE IS A LOOP COURSE ON STREETS and paths, SO STAY AWARE OF POSSIBLE TRAFFIC, including walkers using the trail, so FOLLOW VOLUNTEER INSTRUCTIONS.
 The bike course will be sufficiently marked and staffed with volunteers to keep the race safe for athletes.
 The 7 – 10 year olds will complete one loop while the 11 – 14 year olds will complete 2 loops.
 Athletes are responsible for counting their own laps.
 Spectators are encouraged to help as well.
 After the Athletes have completed the bike leg of the course, he/she will then dismount the bike and walk/run it back into the bike to run transition area.
 The bike course map will be provided at registration.

-The bike course is through subdivisions.
-Please be aware of traffic and keep to the right side of the roads.
-Police officers will be stationed at the corners to monitor vehicular traffic.
+The bike course is primarily on sidewalks and the Zionsville rail-trail.
+Please be aware of traffic, walkers, dogs and the sort.
+Police officers may be stationed at the busy intersection to monitor vehicular traffic.
 Volunteers will be stationed along the course and at all turns.
 We are not anticipating anything except very light vehicular traffic.